SwiftDevJournal/intro-swiftui-guide/CreatingProjects.md

 ## Step 2: Choose Project Options

+After clicking the Next button, it's time to choose project options.

 ![NewProjectAssistantStep2](images/CreateProjectStep2.png)

+SwiftUI projects have the following options:

+* Product name
+* Team
+* Organization identifier
+* Interface
+* Language
+* Use Core Data
+* Include tests

+Some of these project options may not be available in your version of Xcode.
+The options depend on the version of Xcode and the type of project you create.

+After choosing the project options, click the Next button to move on to the final step.

+### Product Name

+The product name is the project name as well as the app name.
 Enter the name of the project in the Product Name text field.
-The project name is also the name of the app.

-Choose a team.
+### Team

+The Team menu lets you choose a development team.
+It's used for code signing and other things related to putting your app on the App Store.

+If you have a paid Apple developer account, there should be a menu item for you to choose.
+Choose None if there are no other items in the Team menu.

+### Organization Identifier

 Enter an identifier for your organization in the Organization Identifier text field.
 The identifier takes the following form: